Multilinear Sets with Two Monomials and Cardinality Constraints: Introduction

 where $S_i \subseteq \{1, \ldots, n\}$ for $i=1,\ldots, m$, $\alpha_{ij}$ is a positive integer for $j \in S_i$, $\beta\in\R$, and $\gamma\in\R^m$.
 If $x_j\in\{0,1\}$, then $x^k_j=x_j$ for any integer $k\ge1$.
 Therefore, $f(x)$ is equal to the multilinear function $\beta+ \sum_{i=1}^m\gamma_i \prod_{j \in S_i} x_j$ (no variable appears with an exponent greater than 1) for all $x \in \{0,1\}^n$.
 One can then replace each product $\prod_{j\in S_i} x_j$ with a new variable $\delta_i$ and the {\em standard linearization constraints}

 These constraints enforce the condition that when $x \in \{0,1\}^n$, then $\delta \in \{0,1\}^m$ and $\delta_i = \prod_{j \in S_i} x_j$, and therefore

-This is the basis of Fortet's result \cite{fortet} which states that every binary polynomial optimization problem can be formulation as an integer programming problem where all discrete variables are restricted to be binary.
+This is the basis of Fortet's result \cite{fortet} which states that every binary polynomial optimization problem can be formulated as an integer programming problem where all discrete variables are restricted to be binary.
 The constraints in this integer program that involve the relationship between the $\delta$ and $x$ variables form the {\em multilinear set}, which is defined as the set of binary points $(\delta,x)\in\{0,1\}^{m+n}$ subject to the constraints that each $\delta_i$ variable is the product of certain $x_j$ variables:

 Unconstrained binary polynomial optimization is equivalent to optimizing a linear function over the multilinear set.
 The convex hull of the multilinear set is called the {\em multilinear polytope} \cite{del2017polyhedral}, and several classes of valid inequalities for the multilinear polytope have been proposed recently \cite{crama2017class,del2017polyhedral,del2018decomposability,del2018multilinear,del2021running}.
 The {\em boolean quadric polytope} \cite{padberg1989boolean} is a multilinear polytope when each $|S_i| = 2$, i.e., $\delta_i$ is exactly a product of two distinct $x_j$ variables.
+The \emph{maximum monomial agreement} problem has been studied in the context of machine learning \cite{dbs, eg2, eg3, dgm}, and can be formulated as optimizing a linear function over a multilinear set.

 The polyhedral structure of $\conv(Y)$ has been fully characterized in some cases.
 When the multilinear set is defined by a single nonlinear monomial, i.e., $m = 1$, then it is known (see, e.g., \cite{crama1993concave}) that the standard linearization of $Y$ gives $\conv(Y)$.
 When the nonlinear monomials have a nested structure, i.e., the sets $S_i$ have a nested structure, then the convex hull is obtained by augmenting the standard linearization constraints with the 2-link inequalities \cite{crama2017class} (call the associated polytope the {\em 2-link polytope}).
 This result follows from the work of Fischer, Fischer and McCormick \cite{fischer2018matroid}.
 Independently, Crama and Rodr\'iguez-Heck \cite{crama2017class} showed that the 2-link inequalities are facet-defining in the nested case.
 They also showed that the 2-link polytope is equal to $\conv(Y)$ when $m = 2$.
 Del Pia and Khajavirad gave complete descriptions of $\conv(Y)$ for multilinear sets associated with certain acyclic hypergraphs \cite{del2018multilinear,del2021running}.